Entity Factories and Object Pooling

 registered with a regex pattern that matches the same entity type, the first one registered will be used for that type.
 Factories

-must be registered before connecting to the room.
+must be registered before connecting to the room or from an on connect handler.

 The following example shows how to implement object pooling for entity game objects using an entity factory.
 You should see one disabled game object in the hierarchy for each entity type you register the factory for.
 As entities are deleted, their game objects will be added as children to their respective pool objects, and as new entities spawn, they will be removed from their pool.